Braid and Strand Camera

 Scripting with Python

-Everything in Strand Cam and Braid that can be controlled from the web browser can also be controlled from a Python script.
-The general technique is to use a Python library to connect to a running Strand Cam (or Braid) program exactly like a web browser does it.
+Everything in Strand Camera and Braid that can be controlled from the web browser can also be controlled from a Python script.
+The general technique is to connect to a running Strand Camera (or Braid) process over HTTP, exactly as a browser does.
+All scripts below require the requests library:

 Demo: recording a video using Strand Camera from a Python script